TOP 10: Aaron Spelling Shows

 3. “Charlie’s Angels”

 “Charlie’s Angels” arguably became even more culturally important after the show wrapped up its initial run on ABC, where it aired from 1976 to 1981.
-It was still groundbreaking at the time, trying to comment on the women’s liberation movement of the 60s and 70s by taking three women police officers and turning them into a cover private-eye force.
+It was still groundbreaking at the time, trying to comment on the women’s liberation movement of the 60s and 70s by taking three women police officers and turning them into a covert private-eye force.
 Of course, from a 2020s perspective, it’s still a little problematic to have these strong, independent women take orders from not only a man, but an unseen, heavily paternalistic figure (voiced via the speaker by “Dynasty” lead John Forsythe).
 Still, the show’s intentions were good, it was a blast to watch, and it launched the careers of its three original leads, Kate Jackson, Jaclyn Smith, and especially Farrah Fawcett, who became a worldwide sex symbol and a well-regarded actress after departing the show at the end of Season 1.
 The property went on to have even more success with the 2000s film reboots starring Drew Barrymore, Cameron Diaz, and Lucy Liu.
 There was a flop TV revival attempted in the 2010s, and a flop film revival in 2019 starring Kristen Stewart that is honestly way better than people gave it credit.
 Bottom line, everyone likes to see beautiful women kicking ass, and we have Aaron Spelling to thank for the concept.

 2. “Dynasty”

 Aaron Spelling’s “Dynasty” was not the first nighttime soap, but it is arguably the greatest (its contemporary “Dallas” is probably the other major contender).
 Like several other shows on this list, “Dynasty” was not a hit out of the gate.
 Inspired by the success of “Dallas,” the show was initially an exploration of the haves vs. the have-nots, as Denver’s wealthy Carrington clan is infiltrated by Krystle, patriarch Blake’s former employee and new bride.
-While class distinctions remain a constant element for the series, the more serious and — frankly — dull plotlines involving many of the working-class characters were written out by Season 2, and more fantastical and dramatic plots took their place, spearheaded by the addition of Joan Collins’ iconic Alexis Morell Carrington Colby Dexter Rowan Dexter as well as bad-seed son, Adam Carrington, played by Gordon Thomson.
+While class distinctions remain a constant element for the series, the more serious and — frankly — dull plotlines involving many of the working-class characters were written out by Season 2, and more fantastical and dramatic plots took their place, spearheaded by the addition of Joan Collins’ iconic Alexis Morell Carrington Colby Dexter Rowan Dexter, as well as bad-seed son, Adam Carrington, played by Gordon Thomson.
 For its prime seasons, “Dynasty” leaned into its soapier elements, with shocking plotlines, delicious villains, and those jaw-dropping catfight sequences.
-It became the No. 1 show in America, and I genuinely wonder how much of our current obsession with wealth and luxury was at least partially inspired by this show broadcasting what wealth looks like to average Americans.
+It became the No. 1 show in America, and I genuinely wonder how much of our current obsession with wealth and luxury was at least partially inspired by this show broadcasting what real money looks like to average Americans.
 “Dynasty” was so culturally pervasive in the 80s that it was referenced by Prince in one of his most popular songs, its characters were aspirational to the subjects in films like Paris is Burning, and the show launched fashion dolls and fragrances long before merchandising would become common for TV shows.
 The show had its own much-hyped spinoff soap, “The Colbys.”
-The CW did a “Dynasty” reboot in the 2010s, which got a lot of things right (Liz Gillies may actually be THE best Fallon Carrington, fight me on that), but ended after five seasons, compared to the original’s nine.
+The CW did a “Dynasty” reboot in the 2010s, which got a lot of things right (Liz Gillies may actually be THE best Fallon Carrington, fight me on that), but it ended after five seasons, compared to the original’s nine.
 Simply put, “Dynasty” was squarely in the 1980s American zeitgeist.

 1. “Beverly Hills, 90210”